thomlom/blog/content/blog/time-management-productivity-developers/index.md

 Humans are not perfect though.
 Sometimes you’re just not productive.
 You feel tired, you are staring at your screen and wondering why you ate so much at lunchtime.
 Then, you can’t do anything, you can’t think and you’re feeling like you’re wasting your time.
 That’s perfectly normal and it happens to every one of us.
 So what to do in these situations?
 In my case, that’s when I’ll do what I call my **mindless tasks**, that it to say, tasks where I don’t have to think.
 For example, that’s when I respond to my mails or when I need to code something that require very little attention and that I can almost do automatically.

-⚠️ Sometime (even often) all you need to do is to **take a break**.
+⚠️ Sometimes (even often) all you need to do is to **take a break**.
 I do my mindless tasks when I’m in an unproductive day.

 🔥 Create a mindless task list and place it in the ones you know you can do without thinking.
 At the moment you’re feeling unproductive, do them.

 ## ⏱ Allocate time for what you love to work on

-With the amount of work we have to do, it’s pretty easy to get lost and forget to spend some time on what we love to work on.
+With the amount of work we have to do, it’s pretty easy to get lost and forget to spend some time on your favorite side-project for example.
 There’s a simple way to fix that situation: **allow yourself to work on whatever you love a certain amount of time**.
-For example, I like to write articles, build side-projects, contribute to open-source and discovering new technologies.
+For example, I like to write articles, build new apps, contribute to open-source and discovering new technologies.
 Then, every morning I work an hour (sometimes more) on my task of the moment (writing a new article, following a course, etc.).

 🔥 Stick to these routines and make sure you do it consistently.
 It’s important to work on what you love.
 Otherwise, you’ll likely get sick of what you do everyday.
 Oh and make sure everyone respects the fact that you’re taking this time for yourself.